Henry Wyatt (courtier): Early life to 1485

-Eventually, in 1485, he was released from imprisonment in Scotland and received the thanks of the newly crowned Henry VII.
+Eventually, in 1485, he was released from imprisonment, from where is not known, and received the thanks of the newly crowned Henry VII.
 His first recorded grant was on 11 October 1485 when he was appointed keeper of Norwich castle and gaol.
-A grant of Henry VIII on 22 August 1515 confirms that Wyatt still needed money to pay off his remaining Scottish ransom.
+A grant of Henry VIII on 22 August 1515 confirms that Wyatt still needed money to pay off his remaining Scottish ransom, although the dates of the Scottish imprisonment are not mentioned and this grant occurs after his appointment to Carlisle.

 In a surviving letter written a few months after Wyatt's death, his son Thomas wrote that God had preserved his father "in prison from the handes of the tirant that could find in his hart to see him rakkid, from two yeres and more prisonment in Scotland in Irons and Stoks", and from other tribulations.
+Writings published by the Richard III Society have interpreted this letter as suggesting that the "tirant" was not Richard III because Richard III never set foot in Scotland during his reign, however it is not clear from Thomas's letter whether the reference to the "tirant that could find his hart to see him rakkid" and the "two yeres and more prisonment in Scotland" reference the same event or two events.

-The myth that he was imprisoned in the Tower of London finds its first appearance in 1702 on a stone tablet in Boxley church erected by Edwin Wyatt, Henry's great-great-great-grandson.
-The claim is unlikely and finds no support in any records including those of the Tower of London authorities.
-Two reasons may account for the error.
+The myth and claim that he was imprisoned in the Tower of London finds its first appearance in 1702 on a stone tablet in Boxley church erected by Edwin Wyatt, Henry's great-great-great-grandson.
+The claim finds no support in any records including those of the Tower of London authorities.
+Two reasons may account for the possible error.
 First, the association with Henry's son and grandson, each of whom was thrown into the Tower under the Tudors.
 The second lies in the letter's oblique reference to being racked, which may however be figurative rather than literal.
-Certainly the Wyatt family papers never mention the rack, as one would have expected them to, when describing the privations he suffered.
+Certainly the Wyatt family papers never mention the rack, as one would have expected them to, when describing the privations he suffered, although Henry's son Thomas does mention the rack in his letter to his own son, and mentions it in a separate clause than that of the imprisonment in Scotland.